everydayhero/how-we-build-things/technologies/react/sharing-behaviour.md

 # Sharing behaviour between React components

 React 0.13 introduced using plain Javascript classes to create components, 0.14 introduced "stateless functional components" as another method of defining them.
 Neither of these have an in-built method for behaviour sharing such as we had with the `mixins` option passed to `createClass`.
-So now we get to review mixins as a pattern for behaviour sharing and, if nescessary, come up with something better.
+So now we get to review mixins as a pattern for behaviour sharing and, if necessary, come up with something better.
 If they're not all bad, we'll need to figure out how to, or even if we can, add them to the two new component definition options.

 ## The problem